scottillogical/fairysecretcompendium/puzzles/roanoke.md

 # Recent Developments

-* It has been revelated via various sources ([Secret Documentary Trailer](https://youtu.be/Z-GZWpb-ojQ?si=wuScTpIedKC9sAig&t=52), Gift Giver [Facebook](https://www.facebook.com/photo/?fbid=106894378519864&set=a.106893491853286), that the physical painting extends beyond the borders depicted in the book.
-See [Gift Giver - High Resolution Image of Painting 3](#high-resolution-image-of-painting-3)
+* Through various sources it has been revealed ([Secret Documentary Trailer](https://youtu.be/Z-GZWpb-ojQ?si=wuScTpIedKC9sAig&t=52), Gift Giver [Facebook](https://www.facebook.com/photo/?fbid=106894378519864&set=a.106893491853286), that the physical painting extends beyond the borders depicted in the book.
+* The [Gift Giver](#gift-giver) has also posted multiple times referring to the Roanoke painting, see [#gift-giver](#gift-giver) for details

 # Map